La Nuova Dolce Vita

 “A breeze rises gentle from the sea, voices and glasses begin to tinkle and chime.”

 Decisions, decisions.
-Will it be cool, glamorous Franco’s, magical, intimate Aldo’s, or shall we cocoon in a snug corner of the Don’t Worry Bar and watch the barmen do their thing, shaking that shaker, jigging that jigger, muddling that muddler?
+Will it be magical, intimate Aldo’s, where fine champagne, creative cocktails and simple, fresh local dishes vie for attention, or shall we cocoon in a snug corner of the Don’t Worry Bar and watch the barmen do their thing, shaking that shaker, jigging that jigger, muddling that muddler?

 What a nice problem to have.